 - Participants were given four samples of milk to taste and were asked to identify each sample, and to indicate if they liked or did not like the sample.
-Of the participants: - 4% correctly identified all four samples - 20% did not identify any of the samples correctly - Participants were more likely to report that they liked the 1% milk than any of the other samples.

-o 1% Low-Fat Milk Sample:

-- 22% of participants correctly identified the sample. - 88% of participants reported that they liked the sample. - Participants who drank 2% reduced-fat milk were more likely than participants who already drank 1% low-fat or fat-free milk to have reported liking the sample. - As age increased, participants were more likely to report liking the sample. - There were no statistically significant differences in correctly identifying the sample by participant's usual milk type or age.

-o 2% Reduced-Fat Milk Sample:

-- 32% of participants correctly identified the sample. - 81% of participants reported that they liked the sample. - There were no statistically significant differences in correctly identifying or liking the sample by participant's usual milk type or age.

-o Fat-free Milk Sample:

-- 38% of participants correctly identified the sample. - 49% of participants reported that they liked the sample. - As the age of the participant increased, they were less likely to have correctly identified the sample, but more likely to have reported liking the sample. - There were no statistically significant differences in correctly identifying or liking the sample by participant's usual milk type.

-o Whole Milk Sample:

-- 37% of participants correctly identified the sample. - 74% reported that they liked the sample. - There were no statistically significant differences in correctly identifying or liking the sample by participant's usual milk type or age. - o After completing the taste test, participants were asked if they would be willing to switch to 1% low-fat or fat-free milk. - 66% of participants reported that they would be willing to switch to 1% low-fat or fat-free milk after completion of the taste test.
+Of the participants: - 4% correctly identified all four samples - 20% did not identify any of the samples correctly - Participants were more likely to report that they liked the 1% low fat milk than any of the other samples. - o 1% Low Fat Milk Sample: - 22% of participants correctly identified the sample. - 88% of participants reported that they liked the sample. - Participants who drank 2% reduced fat milk were more likely than participants who already drank 1% low fat or fat free milk to have reported liking the sample. - As age increased, participants were more likely to report liking the sample. - There were no statistically significant differences in correctly identifying the sample by participant's usual milk type or age. - o 2% Reduced Fat Milk Sample: - 32% of participants correctly identified the sample. - 81% of participants reported that they liked the sample. - There were no statistically significant differences in correctly identifying or liking the sample by participant's usual milk type or age. - Fat Free Milk Sample: - 38% of participants correctly identified the sample. - 49% of participants reported that they liked the sample. - As the age of the participant increased, they were less likely to have correctly identified the sample, but more likely to have reported liking the sample. - There were no statistically significant differences in correctly identifying or liking the sample by participant's usual milk type. - Whole Milk Sample: - 37% of participants correctly identified the sample. - 74% reported that they liked the sample. - There were no statistically significant differences in correctly identifying or liking the sample by participant's usual milk type or age. - After completing the taste test, participants were asked if they would be willing to switch to 1% low fat or fat free milk. - 66% of participants reported that they would be willing to switch to 1% low fat or fat free milk after completion of the taste test.

-• There were no statistically significant differences in willingness to switch by participant's usual milk type or participant age.
+- 4% of participants reported that they already drank 1% low fat or fat free milk. - There were no statistically significant differences in willingness to switch by participant's usual milk type or participant age.